 The liquefaction potential was evaluated on the basis of subsurface data that was obtained from private engineering consultants, state and local government agencies, and from a supplementary subsurface investigation performed as one of the tasks in this study.
-The results of the study are summarized on four maps; each map consists of four parts (A, B, C, & D) separating the county into approximate quadrants, northwest, northeast, southwest, and southeast.
+The results of the study are summarized on four maps; each map consists of two parts (A and B) separating the county into the north half and south half.
+The soil and ground water map has an additional part for the Salt Lake City metropolitan area.

-The base maps are 50 percent reductions of U.S. Geological Survey 7 1/2-minute topographic quadrangles (a scale of 1:48,000).
-The four maps are presented in later sections of this report and consist of (1) Selected Geologic Data Map, (2) Soils and Ground Water Data Map, (3) Ground Slope and Critical Acceleration Map and (4) Liquefaction Potential Map.
+The base maps are 50 percent reductions of U.S. Geological Survey 7 1/2-minute topographic quadrangles (a scale of 1:48,000), except for the Salt Lake City metropolitan area which is at a scale of 1:24,000.
+The maps are presented in later sections of this report and consist of (1) Selected Geologic Data Map, (2) Soils and Ground Water Data Map, (3)